uncfez/webpage/content/publication/combined-and-robust-modal-split-traffic-assignment-model-for-rail-and-road-freight-transport/index.md

 authors:
   - Esteve Codina
   - Francisca Rosell
-publication_short: Transportation Research Procedia 37 (2019) 298–305
+publication_short: Transportation Research Procedia, Volume 37, 2019, pages 298–305.
 abstract: This paper expands on the stochastic version of the strategy-based congested transit assignment problem described in Codina and Rosell (2017b), specifically by extending it to cases dealing with explicit line capacities.